TosbackCgusBridge-Bot/CGUs-versions/Blair/Privacy Policy.md

 **How do we share your information?**
 We do not sell or otherwise disclose personal information we collect about you, except as described here.
 We may share your personal information with:

-Orchard Brands Affiliated Companies
+Bluestem Brands, Inc. Affiliated Companies

-To provide you with other marketing information or promotions that may be of interest to you, we may disclose your personal information to our other Orchard Brands affiliated companies.
-We may also make your name, postal address and transactional information available to our Orchard Brands affiliated companies so that you may receive mailings directly from them about products and services that may be of interest to you.
+To provide you with other marketing information or promotions that may be of interest to you, we may disclose your personal information to our other Bluestem Brands, Inc. affiliated companies.
+We may also make your name, postal address and transactional information available to our Bluestem Brands, Inc. affiliated companies so that you may receive mailings directly from them about products and services that may be of interest to you.